I’ve never won the lotto.

 I felt like how the Cleveland Cavalier fans felt when Lebron James decided to take his talents to South Beach – I was crushed.
 I was thoroughly and utterly depressed.

 When I found out the news, I remember leaving the office for the day and just going home and sulking.
 How pathetic, right?

 After internalizing the events that played out, it dawned on me: Did I really want to be locked into something for that long of a time, no matter how big the paycheck?
 There was a certain level of freedom that I felt that I was giving up, even with such a large check dangling in front of my face.

 I did know, however, the arrangement I was in was not where I wanted to be.
 The bank that had bought out my small regional firm was not the company I had started with six years prior, and I knew that I needed to make a change.

-Luckily, there were some other advisors in our office that were considering going a different direction, more the independent route.
+Luckily, there were some other advisors in our office who were considering going in a different direction, more the independent route.
 I quickly jumped into their search of finding a new brokerage firm to call home.
-7 months later we left and the rest is history.
+Seven months later, we left, and the rest is history.

 Being able to reflect, I’m so thankful that I didn’t let greed consume me.

-I’m now in a much better place, having the freedom to do what I want with my practice, my online properties, and truly be the free-spirited entrepreneur that I craved.
+I’m now in a much better place, having the freedom to do what I want with my practice and my online properties and, indeed, be the free-spirited entrepreneur that I craved.
 Cashing in that $198,000 check would have been imprisonment.
 I would have been stuck.